 The Roanoke Valley doesn’t have much severe traffic congestion – and we want to keep it that way!
-The RVTPO is updating its Congestion Management Process.
+The RVTPO updated the Traffic Congestion Management Process in 2020.

 Modern technology has revolutionized our ability to define and objectively measure traffic congestion.
 Using “big data” collected from GPS-equipped vehicles and smart phone apps, we can literally see where traffic congestion occurs, how long it lasts, and how often.
 The traffic congestion metric that the Roanoke Valley uses is Planning Time Index.